Efficient Asynchronous Byzantine Agreement without Private Setups: Augment: Towards Leader Election with Agreement

 \end{enumerate}

-\begin{theorem} In the bulletin PKI setting, Alg. \ref{alg:elect} realizes $(n,f, 2f+1,1/3)$-$\elect$ in the asynchronous message-passing model against $n/3$ static Byzantine corruptions, conditioned on that the underlying primitives are all secure. \end{theorem} We defer the tedious details of proving this Theorem to Appendix \ref{app:elec}.
+\ignore{ {\em Termination and Agreement intuitions}.
 Given our $\coin$ construction, the main barrier of lifting it to $\elect$ is to ensure perfect agreement while preserving the other benefits of our $\coin$ protocol.
 Intuitively, we go through the challenge by combining $\ABA$ and our specific voting rules: everyone broadcasts the speculative largest VRF evaluation obtained from $\coin$ and waits for receiving $n-f$ such broadcasted VRFs to check (i) if there exists a majority one in them and (ii) if the majority one is also the largest one.
+Here all honest parties can cross-check each other's speculative largest VRF, because they must be able to eventually obtain the needed seeds from $\seedgen$ (cf. Lemma \ref{lemma:terminate}).
+So $\ABA$ must terminate, because every honest party would input to it.

+When $\ABA$ outputs 1, some honest party must realize that the above voting rules are satisfied, and such VRF must be unique.
+Moreover, all honest parties can eventually realize the same VRF satisfying the voting rules, and then decide the same elected leader according to the lowest $\log(n)$ bits of the VRF.
+When $\ABA$ outputs 0, it is trivial because the default leader is output.

-Noticing that $\ABA$ would output 1, only if an honest party realizes the above voting rules are satisfied, and there must be a unique VRF evaluation satisfying the voting rules.
-In addition, with at least $1/3$ probability, the $\coin$ execution would be lucky to make all honest parties realize a common largest VRF evaluated by an honest party; in such case, $\ABA$ always returns 1 as no honest party inputs 0 to $\ABA$, and then the low bits of the VRF evaluation becomes the elected leader.
+{\em Reasonable fairness intuition}.
+In addition, the above voting rules do not harm the fairness of electing leader.
+Recall that with at least $1/3$ probability, all honest parties can realize a same speculative largest VRF evaluated by an honest party (cf. Lemma \ref{lemma:core}).
+In such case, $\ABA$ always returns 1 as no honest party inputs 0 to $\ABA$, and then the lowest $\log(n)$ bits of this largest VRF evaluation must become the elected leader.